This page provides information on the Anti-Aliasing options in the Sampler tab of the V-Ray Renderer.

 Max Subdivs – Determines the maximum number of samples for a pixel.
 The actual maximum number of samples is the square of this number (e.g. 4 subdivs produces a maximum of 16 samples).
 Note that V-Ray may take less than the maximum number of samples, if the difference in intensity of the neighboring pixels is small enough.

 Threshold – The threshold that is used to determine if a pixel needs more samples.
 For more information, see The Threshold Parameter example below.

 Example: The Threshold Parameter

-This example deals with texture anti-aliasing and the effect of the Threshold parameter for the Adaptive DMC and Adaptive Subdivision samplers.
+This example deals with texture anti-aliasing and the effect of the color threshold for the Bucket sampler.

 By default V-Ray anti-aliases everything in the image, including textures.
 This is especially useful for textures with small details or noisy bump maps.
 The Threshold parameter controls the extent to which texture anti-aliasing is performed.
-The effect of this parameter is most noticeable with the Adaptive Subdivision sampler and low Min shading rate values.
+The effect of this parameter is most noticeable with low min rates.
 For the four images below, min/max rate of -3/2 was used:

 Note that the edges of the object in those images are always sharp.